Fez, Marrakech, Meknes, Rabat, four imperial capital cities for one Kingdom!

 Traffic is heavy in the middle of these arteries until the more remote dead-ends.

-A large mosque marks the center, and the souks, in addition to their economic purpose, are a meeting point, rallying point, a nerve center.
+A large mosque marks the center, and the souks, in addition to their economic purpose, are a meeting point, a nerve center.

 The citadel of the Prince, the kasbah, is exterior or nearby.